 Love may be a many-splendored thing, but attraction is heat, excitement, and promise, all of which create an intoxicating combination.
-The rush of attraction is usually what helps a relationship bloom, and the continuation of attraction-in one form or another-is often what keeps a relationship going.
+The rush of attraction usually helps a relationship bloom, and the continuation of attraction - in one form or another - is often what keeps a relationship going.
 In some instances, though, this isn't the case.
 Attraction, while it was once at a peak, begins to fall away.
-This could have happened seemingly overnight, or as a small, slow ebb over months or years, but the question remains the same: why does attraction fade?
+This could have happened seemingly overnight or as a small, slow ebb over months or years, but the question remains the same: why does attraction fade?

 Why Attraction Begins

-Some argue that attraction is primarily biological, influenced and created by evolution-based impulses seeking to propagate the species.
+Some argue that attraction is primarily biological, influenced, and created by evolution-based impulses to propagate the species.
 For these people, physical appearance and first impressions are usually the most important aspects involved, though other factors might come into play, such as socioeconomic status.
-Markers of good health and strong genes are biological reasons for attraction, and might explain why two people who are attractive, fit, and healthy find themselves drawn to one another.
+Markers of good health and strong genes are biological reasons for attraction and might explain why two attractive, fit, and healthy people find themselves drawn to one another.
 Someone who is of a lower-ranking socioeconomic background might seek out someone higher on the socioeconomic scale, knowing that that person will be better equipped to provide for a family, should one come along.